Cellular $E_k$-algebras: -algebras

-If $\gR$ is a $E_k^+$-algebra in $\sfC$ which is cofibrant in $\sfC$, then the cell attachment spectral sequence of Corollary \ref{cor:cell-attachment-spectral-sequence} for $\gR \cup^{E_k^+}_f \gD^{g,d}$ is given by
+If $\gR$ is a $E_\infty^+$-algebra in $\sfC$ which is cofibrant in $\sfC$, then the cell attachment spectral sequence of Corollary \ref{cor:cell-attachment-spectral-sequence} for $\gR \cup^{E_\infty^+}_f \gD^{g,d}$ is given by

-with the $E^1$-page the homology of an $E_k^+$-algebra in $\sfC_*^{\bN_{=}}$.
-Under the additional assumptions that $\gR$ is cofibrant in $\Alg_{E^+_k}(\sfC)$ and that $\sfG$ is a discrete groupoid, we obtained in Section \ref{sec:homology-ekalg-coproduct} a description the homology with $\bF_{\ell}$-coefficients of the coproduct with a free $E^+_k$-algebra on a cofibrant object:
+with the $E^1$-page the homology of an $E_\infty^+$-algebra in $\sfC_*^{\bN_{=}}$.
+Under the additional assumptions that $\gR$ is cofibrant in $\Alg_{E^+_\infty}(\sfC)$ and that $\sfG$ is a discrete groupoid, it follows from Corollary \ref{cor:homology-einfty-coproduct} that with coefficients in the field $\bF_\ell$ there is an isomorphism